 For disability pensions, there is an earnings limit.
-In 2022, this was 855.48 euros per month (gross).
+In 2023, this is 922,42 euros per month (gross).
 If you have been granted a higher earnings limit, this will be stated in your pension decision.
 Earnings are considered all those covered by pension insurance and that are monitored on a monthly basis.
 Exceeding the earnings limit may lead to your disability pension being suspended, and you may have to refund any excess pension that has been paid to you.

 Mela sickness allowance is paid as compensation for loss of income due to work incapacity caused by an illness, such as seasonal flu.
 You can read more about Mela sickness allowances here.